Dear reader of ADxS.org, please excuse the disruption.

 • Overanxious, clinging, very affectionate9

-• A meta-study found that symptoms in the first 36 months were predictive of later ADHD in childhood:15
+• A meta-analysis found a predictive power of symptoms in the first 36 months for later ADHD in childhood:15

 • Activity level (k = 18) in infancy and toddlerhood correlated moderately with ADHD (ADHD-C only)